scalikejdbc/scalikejdbc/CONTRIBUTING.md

 ### Pull Requests

-- Pull requests basically should be sent toward "develop" branch
+- Pull requests basically should be sent toward "master" branch
 - Compatibility always must be kept as far as possible
 - scalariform must be applied to all Scala source code
 - Prefer creating scala source code for each class/object/trait (of course, except for sealed trait)